Checklist for Preparing Your Paper for Publication in RFS, RAPS, or RCFS

 -If you have other supplementary materials (videos, slides, etc.), please make sure the files are clearly labeled as “Supplementary” and note these files in your email.
 OUP will upload these files as is alongside your published paper.

 -We will send your files to Oxford University Press for typesetting and publication.
 OUP takes over the process at this point, but you should feel free to reach back out to firstname.lastname@example.org if you need assistance.
+Please note that we will not send your paper to OUP until you have uploaded your replication code to the dataverse.
+Please do this quickly to avoid delay in publication.

 - OUP will post your Accepted Manuscript on Advance Access and guide you through the final publication steps.